Is the customer always right? What do you think?

 This was the time the frozen food market targeted them as their focus market and started making a business out of them.
 Not only had it helped those women, but many other people who cannot spend much time preparing their food.
 They didn’t communicate about the benefits of frozen food instead communicated them as the need of time.

 Business owners also offer ease of access to their customers, as part of specialized service.
 Online shopping, home deliveries are included in those options.
 It saves a lot of time and energy for your customer and provides them with every possible ease to comfortably enjoy in their kingdom i.e., home or office.
 Other examples include the subscription on various channels or newsletters.

 Often customer asks for exchange and refunds.
 This is not a very pleasing situation for any business or front staff.
-However, these and other related situations are challenges faced by many businesses today and ask for intelligent solutions which saves them from any loss while keeping it customers happy.
+However, these and other related situations are challenges faced by many businesses today and ask for intelligent solutions which save them from any loss while keeping their customers happy.
 Let’s discuss some of those solutions.

 Saying ‘NO’ is not allowed to customers.
 Don’t take the situation personally and let your customers know what value of money your products offer to them.

 Diluting situations help.
 It refers to diffusing the intensity of a situation when you have to deal with an unsatisfied customer.